dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

    :align: center
    :scale: 70 %

-   Best graph partition found for a submission with chain strength of :math:`300` and lowest-energy returned solution of :math:`-3817`.
+   Best graph partition found for a submission with chain strength of :math:`300`.